 Ingredient Notes

-- Gluten-free flour blend – I tested this recipe with Bob’s Red Mill 1-to-1 Gluten-Free Baking Flour (in the blue bag), which already contains xanthan gum.
-I cannot verify other brands of gluten-free flour will work as I have not tested them.
+- Gluten-Free Flour Blend – I tested this recipe with Bob’s Red Mill 1-to-1 Gluten-Free Baking Flour (in the blue bag), which already contains xanthan gum.
+For best results, weigh the flour instead of using a measuring cup (280g).
+I can’t vouch for other blends since I haven’t tested them.

-- Lemon zest – Remember to zest your lemons before juicing them.
-It’s much harder to zest them after they’ve been juiced.
-If you have any leftover lemon zest, you can freeze it in a container for another recipe.
+- Lemon Zest – Remember to zest your lemons before you juice them.
+It’s so much harder once they’re juiced.
+Only grate the yellow part and avoid the white pith, which is bitter.
+If you have leftover zest, freeze it in a container for another recipe.

-- Eggs – Use large eggs that are 50g each for this recipe, for a total of 150g.
+- Eggs – Use large eggs that are 50g each, for a total of 150g.
+Room temperature is best so they incorporate into the batter more easily.

-This gluten-free cake recipe is so easy to come together.
+This gluten-free cake recipe comes together so easily.
 The below photos with matching steps are meant to show you the cake at various stages and are not the full recipe.

 For the ingredient list with measurements, full instructions, printable recipe, and additional notes, please scroll down to the recipe card.